 The vast majority of our activities are automatically marked by our system, as they are either correct or incorrect.
 In these cases, results will show immediately to both yourself and your child.

 Firstly, log in to your parent account at www.edplace.com/parent.
-(You can review activities in our parent app too but we do recommend using the web-version for the best experience, as this is the only place where you can mark work if this is required.)
+(You cannot review completed activities when using our iOS and Android apps therefore we recommend using the web-version for the best experience, as this is the only place where you can mark work when this is required.)